1 pound dry navy beans

 2 tablespoons finely chopped fresh parsley, if desired**

 Return beans to saucepan.
 Add ham shank, water, chicken broth, onion, celery, garlic and bay leaf.
-Cook over medium-high heat until mixture comes to a boil (8 to 10 minutes).
+Cook over medium-high heat 8-10 minutes or until mixture comes to a boil.
 Reduce heat to low.
-Cover; cook until beans are tender (85 to 90 minutes).
+Cover; cook 85-90 minutes or until beans are tender.

 Remove ham shanks with tongs.
 Cool slightly.
 Cut meat from bone; discard bone, fat and skin.

 Chop meat; add back to soup.
 Add carrots, bell pepper, salt and pepper.
-Cook over medium-high heat until mixture comes to a boil (5 to 6 minutes).
+Cook over medium-high heat 5-6 minutes or until mixture comes to a boil.
 Reduce heat to low; cook until carrots are tender.

-Meanwhile, heat oven to 400°F. Brush both sides of baguette slices with melted butter.
+Brush both sides of baguette slices with melted butter.
 Place bread slices onto ungreased baking sheet.
-Bake for 3 to 5 minutes or until bottoms begin to turn golden brown.
+Bake 3-5 minutes or until bottoms begin to turn golden brown.
 Turn slices over; sprinkle with chopped parsley, if desired.